Murals in Tibetan Buddhist monasteries: Mandalas

-Religious and Cosmic objects
+Religious and cosmic objects

-Murals as objects of devotion inspire reverence and devotion towards the Buddhas, bodhisattvas, and deities depicted in the artwork.
-Monasteries display several cosmic charts, mandalas, and paintings of Vajrayana practices.
+Murals, objects of devotion, inspire reverence towards the Buddha, bodhisattvas, and deities depicted in them.
+Monasteries display cosmic charts, mandalas, and paintings of Vajrayana practices.

 Monastic life and stories

-Monastic walls are often painted with glimpses of monastic life and tales of Buddhist preaching and values.
+Monastery walls are often painted, with glimpses of monastic life and tales of Buddhist preaching and values.
 These artworks play a crucial role in teaching Buddhist principles and stories.
-They visually depict the life of the historical Buddha, important events in Buddhist history, and complex philosophical concepts.
-There are several art forms in the paintings of these murals.
-Avadana kalpalata is of a Bodhisatva in animal form.
-Painting styles have been evolving such as the Karma Gadri style and the Menri style.
+They depict the life of the historical Buddha, important events in Buddhist history, and complex philosophical concepts.
+The murals use several art forms.